opalj/opal/OPAL/common/src/main/scala/org/opalj/fpcf/PropertyStore.md

     - support debugging
         - support visualization
         - support querying
-    - pool/bulk notifications, i.e., wait as long as possible befor rescheduling the computation for a specific property
+    - pool/bulk notifications, i.e., wait as long as possible before rescheduling the computation for a specific property
     - set the value for a specific cell
 )